 If you want to build your own rocket stove there are many plans on the internet to show you how.

 Thanks to a reader of ours, Georgie and his wife who are new to prepping, sent me an e-mail asking about the “Deadwood” rocket stove and what I thought about it.
-I don’t own one (will soon, here's the link to my Dead Wood Stove http://livingprepared.blogspot.com/search/label/Kitchen%20Gear%20Rocket%20Stove ) but reviewing the website it looked like an awesome piece of cooking equipment that is built like a tank and will last for many, many years of hard use.
+Here's the link to my Dead Wood Stove http://livingprepared.blogspot.com/search/label/Kitchen%20Gear%20Rocket%20Stove ) an awesome piece of cooking equipment that is built like a tank and will last for many, many years of hard use.

 The next two photo’s are corporate website photo’s: